kriszyp/alkali/README.md

 			}
 		})

-An Updater will only update an element if it is visible, and will mark it as needing rerendering.
-If a hidden element is made visible again, you can trigger the rerendering by calling `Updater.onShowElement(element)` on a parent element.
+An Renderer will only update an element if it is visible, and will mark it as needing rerendering.
+If a hidden element is made visible again, you can trigger the rerendering by calling `Renderer.onShowElement(element)` on a parent element.
 You can also provide a custom definition for what constitutes a visible element that should be immediately rendered by defining a `shouldRender(element)` method, which should return true or false indicating if the element needs to be rendered.

-Alternately, you may set `alwaysUpdate` to true on the Updater options to force the Updater to always render in response to changes.
+Alternately, you may set `alwaysUpdate` to true on the Renderer options to force the Renderer to always render in response to changes.

 If your variables use promises, alkali will wait for the promise to resolve before calling `renderUpdate` (and it will be called with the resolution of the promise).
 You may define a `renderLoading` to render something while a promise is waiting to be resolved.